 labels.
 Vino Nobile di Montepulciano has found its special place in wine collector’s cellars and dinner tables world wide.

-After tasting, you will have some free time in Montepulciano, one of the most attractive hills towns in Tuscany.
+While you sample the wines at various wine shops, you also have the opportunity to enjoy Montepulciano, one of the most attractive hills towns in Tuscany.
 It is built on a ridge of Monte Poliziano

 in the province of Sienna